 We also have a Positive Impact Fund available for our ASB KiwiSaver Scheme customers, if this sounds more like you, please find further information here.

 You can switch to the Positive Impact Fund, or open an additional ASB Investment Funds account by contacting the ASB Wealth Advisory Service.

 Interests in ASB Investment Funds are issued by ASB Group Investments Limited, a wholly owned subsidiary of ASB Bank Limited (ASB).
 ASB provides administration and distribution services for ASB Investment Funds.
 No person guarantees interests in ASB Investment Funds.
 Interests in ASB Investment Funds are not deposits or other liabilities of ASB.
 They are subject to investment risk, including possible loss of income and principal invested.
 For more information see the ASB Investment Fund Product Disclosure Statement available from this website and the register of offers of financial products at www.disclose-register.companiesoffice.govt.nz (search for ASB Investment Funds).

-Interests in the ASB KiwiSaver Scheme (Scheme) are issued by ASB Group Investments Limited, a wholly owned subsidiary of ASB Bank Limited (ASB).
-ASB provides Scheme administration and distribution services.
-No person guarantees interests in the Scheme.
-Interests in the Scheme are not deposits or other liabilities of ASB.
+Interests in the ASB KiwiSaver Scheme and ASB Investment Funds (Schemes) are issued by ASB Group Investments Limited, a wholly owned subsidiary of ASB Bank Limited (ASB).
+ASB provides administration and distribution services for the Schemes.
+No person guarantees interests in the Schemes.
+Interests in the Schemes are not deposits or other liabilities of ASB.
 They are subject to investment risk, including possible loss of income and principal invested.
-For more information see the ASB KiwiSaver Scheme Product Disclosure Statement available from this website and the register of offers of financial products at www.disclose-register.companiesoffice.govt.nz (search for ASB Investment Funds).
+For more information see the ASB KiwiSaver Scheme Product Disclosure Statement or the ASB Investment Funds Product Disclosure Statement available from this website and the register of offers of financial products at www.disclose register.companiesoffice.govt.nz (search for ASB).